n0shake/blog/content/blog/2024_review/2024_review.md

 ### Work

-Work was fullfilling.. but exacting.
-I've worked long hours for the most part of this job so I was already feeling a burnout symptoms, but I'm committed to the work I do and hence, I've managed.
-We had a few major launches which didn't neccesarily go as planned, making it impossible to seperate work and life -- it was honestly all work for a few weeks.
+Work was fulfilling.. but exacting.
+I've worked long hours for the most part of this job so I was already feeling burnout symptoms, but I'm committed to the work I do and hence, I've managed.
+We had a few major launches which didn't necessarily go as planned, making it impossible to separate work and life -- it was honestly all work for a few weeks.
 It was exhausting.

-One of the biggest lessons this year was how working r1emotely from India isn't as good as it sounds.
+One of the biggest lessons this year was how working remotely from India isn't as good as it sounds.
 The belief that being a best of both worlds quickly fell apart as it was hard to sufficiently concentrate during 2 am meetings.
-The balance I'll try to pursue going forward will be to work during my first week (taking advantage of the jetlag) -- nothing more.
+The balance I'll try to pursue going forward will be to work during my first week (taking advantage of the jet lag) -- nothing more.

 ### Health

 While I did manage to squeeze a decent amount of workouts, there were a few health surprises in 2024.
 It seems, staying “healthy” is going to take more and more work each passing year.
 The stress creeping in also doesn't help.
 The surprise this year was my lipid panels being borderline high across multiple blood tests.
 This did a positive effect in that I ended up trying a few new things: **Sauna** and **Continuous Glucose Monitor**.
 The first was mostly done as a way to detox and get me to sweat often.
-The other however was a real eye opener; the spikes I observed after eating rice or even just drinking tea were mind-boggling.
+The other however was the real eye-opener; the spikes I observed after eating rice or even just drinking tea were mind-boggling.
 There's a growing trend among Indian fitness influencers highlighting the lack of protein in our diet (which I vehemently agree with) -- and I'll make an effort to incorporate more protein into my meals.
+We did take a few steps in the right direction: swimming classes, a Peleton etc.

 ![Summary of my workouts in 2024](./health-recap.JPEG)